 - Had radiation therapy to the chest when they were between the ages of 10 and 30 years

 Dr. Kasello says that not everyone is aware of being high risk, “My own mother had breast cancer, which means it’s always on my mind, and I want my patients to be aware and knowledgeable about their risk levels.
 I like to dig into their family history and if their mother had breast cancer before menopause, we want to start screening at least 10 years prior to their mother’s onset of cancer.
 For those with the BRCA gene, we start at age 25 with appropriate screening”

 Prevention is Possible – And Essential!

 Dr. Donna Kasello is passionate about women’s health and wellness.
-She is a certified yoga teacher and is currently completing her fellowship in Integrative Medicine.
+She is a certified yoga teacher and completed her fellowship in Integrative Medicine.
 She believes in offering her patients strategies to avoid cancer through lifestyle modifications that include:

 - Choose a diet high in fiber, particularly with lots of cruciferous vegetables (like broccoli, cauliflower, cabbage, kale, bok choy, arugula, Brussels sprouts and collards)

 - Cruciferous vegetables have been shown to modulate estrogen metabolism